prototypefund/reproducible-website/contribute/salsa.md

 ### 5. Join the *Reproducible Builds* group

 On *Salsa*, development is split into groups.
-You will need to join the [reproducible-builds](https://salsa.debian.org/reproducible-builds) group before you can commit directly to our Git repositories, but you can submit [merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/) without this step.
+You will need to join the [reproducible-builds](https://salsa.debian.org/reproducible-builds) group before you can commit directly to our Git repositories.
+You can, however, submit [merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/) without this step.

 To join the *Reproducible Builds* group, ensure you are logged into *Salsa* and then visit **[salsa.debian.org/reproducible-builds](https://salsa.debian.org/reproducible-builds)** and select **Request Access**: